kreonjr/CourseProject/README.md

 ### python
 This folder contains all the python code related to data collection, data cleaning, topic modeling and database updating.
-Each folder contains a README with instruction on how to run the code inside it, but here is the summary of set of insctuctions you have to run a fresh data collection and update of the Web App:
+Each folder contains a README with instructions on how to run the code inside it, but here is what to run to collect fresh data and update the Web App:

 ```
 > cd python/collect_data